rjfarmer/gfort2py/README.md

 # gfort2py
-Library to allow calling fortran code from python.
-Requires gfortran>=8.0, Works with python >= 3.6
+Library to allow calling Fortran code from Python.
+Requires gfortran>=8.0, Works with python >= 3.7

-Current stable version is 1.1.7
+The current stable version is 1.1.7

 ## Build
 ````bash